yury-lysogorskiy/lammps/doc/src/fix_neighbor_swap.rst

 Note that the *neighbors yes* option must be enabled for use with this fix.
-The group-ID should include all the atoms which this fix will potentialy select.
+The group-ID should include all the atoms which this fix will potentially select.
 I.e. the group-ID used in the voronoi compute should include the same atoms as that indicated by the *types* keyword.
 If the *diff* keyword is used, the group-ID should include atoms of all types in the simulation.